FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 > [!IMPORTANT]
 > On reply/alert/contact by MSSP, mark down current working stage, go to **step 6**.

-4. Gather further infomation & check for phishing campaign with access to webserver.
+#### 4. Gather further infomation & check for phishing campaign with access to webserver.

-4.0 Check step 1.1 at 'reported email SRC and DST IP/port', if unchecked, gather it now, and attach to ticket.
+4.1 Check step 1.1 at 'reported email SRC and DST IP/port', if unchecked, gather it now, and attach to ticket.

-4.1 Query the email server, find other correlated emails with the reported email.
+4.2 Query the email server, find other correlated emails with the reported email.
 Contact IT role if needed.

+Collect:
 - [ ] Emails with same source address, IP.
 - [ ] Contain same bad URL IPs.
 - [ ] Same content (heading, body).

-Collect correlated emails and attach to ticket.
+- [ ] Attach collection to ticket.

-4.2.
-For each attack emails, check for victim replies or/and information leakage.
+4.3 For each attack emails, check for victim replies or/and information leakage.

-If victim leaked information/secrets/access, check 'Information leakage'
+If victim leaked sensitive information/secrets/access, check 'Information leakage'
 - [ ] Information leakage

-Immediately forward found informaiton leak to ticket, raise urgency/priority of ticket.
+- [ ] Immediately forward leak to ticket, raise urgency/priority of ticket by leak severity.

-4.3.
-For each attack emails, gather:
+4.4 For each attack emails, gather:
 - [ ] Source email, IP, Port
 - [ ] Source email IP reputation
 - [ ] Destination email, IP, Port
 - [ ] IP Resolved URLs / Embeded URLs
 - [ ] Resolved URLs IP reputation
 - [ ] email content (Headers, Body)

-Forward the information collection to the ticket.
+- [ ] Forward the information collection to the ticket.

-5. If possible, Analyze URLs in sandboxed environment by following the bad IPs.
+#### 5. If possible, Analyze URLs in sandboxed environment by
+following the bad IPs.
 Record and or report the following:
 - [ ] unusual processes
 - [ ] unusual performance
 - [ ] unusual behaviour

+- [ ] Forward report to the ticket.

-6. Response from MSSP
+### 6. Response from MSSP
 Make sure to respond/perform provided requests/guidelines by MSSP in a timely manner.

 a) MSSP declares that no incident is in place.
 - [ ] Follow MSSP descalations directives and guidelines.
+- [ ] Provide descaltion email to contacted members, *if needed*.
 - [ ] Close the Phishing Playbook.
 - [ ] Report learnings in opperational handbook.

 b) Incident named and confirmed by MSSP.

-Mark 'Incident confirmed', write date time, write named attack.
+If MSSP confirms incident, mark 'Incident confirmed'.
 - [ ] Incident confirmed

+Write date time.
 - [ ] Incident confirmed on _____
+Write named attack.
 - [ ] Incident name _____

 Continue to 6.1.